Return to Cooper Creek from the Burke and Wills Expedition series by Samuel T Gill.

 Finally Brahé left, on 21 April 1861, sure that Burke and Wills’ Party had all perished.

 That evening, only 9 hours later, on the very same day, 21 April 1861, Robert Burke, William Wills and John King arrived at the abandoned Dig Tree camp.
-Charles Gray had died on return journey from the Gulf.
+Charley Gray had died on the return journey from the Gulf.

 A carving on the tree read DIG.
 Supplies were basic, but sustained life.
 Burke, Wills and King were too weak to head south in pursuit of Brahé’s party.